 Is Using Open Data Secure?

-However, open banking enables the financial industry to move away from this legacy technology that’s overly reliant on consumer credentials, and move to a new paradigm of connectivity, which is reliant upon API and tokens.
-It does this while still rooted in the banks’ and financial institutions’ established, highly secure technology programs, providing another layer of security.
+However, open banking access enables the financial industry to move away from this legacy technology that’s overly reliant on consumer credentials and move to a new paradigm of connectivity that’s reliant upon API and tokens.
+Based on an open standard for authentication (OAuth), this new data access method allows the consumer to sign in directly on their financial institution’s site to provide consent for sharing their financial data.
+These open banking practices are rooted in the financial institutions’ established, highly secure technology programs, providing another layer of security.

 The Future of Open Finance